 The play is based on Maya Cades's play "Status quo" (translation by Margarita Zieda, adaptation of the play – Alvis Hermanis).

-Actors: Gundars Āboliņš, Baiba Broka, Elita Kļaviņa, Sandra Kļaviņa, Jana Čivžele, Marija Linarte, Regīna Razuma, Ģirts Krūmiņš, Ivars Krasts, students of NRT actors studio of Latvian Academy of Culture
+Actors - Gundars Āboliņš, Baiba Broka, Elita Kļaviņa, Sandra Kļaviņa, Jana Čivžele, Marija Linarte, Regīna Razuma, Ģirts Krūmiņš, Ivars Krasts, students of the New Riga Theater actors studio of Latvian Academy of Culture

 Venue: the Small Stage Miera street 58a

 Prices: 35,00 EUR